The FDA has authorized Covid-19 vaccines for children under 5. What should parents know? - KESQ

 The US Food and Drug Administration gave emergency use authorization on Friday for both the Pfizer/BioNTech and Moderna vaccines for young children.
 Today, vaccine advisers to the US Centers for Disease Control and Prevention voted unanimously in support of giving babies and other kids as young as 6 months a Covid-19 vaccination.

-All that’s left is for CDC Director Dr. Rochelle Walensky to sign off before vaccines can be administered, which could happen as early as next week.
+CDC Director Dr. Rochelle Walensky signed off on the plan, clearing the way for the vaccinations to be administered as early as next week.

 Parents may be reluctant to actually get them when they become available, an April survey found.
 Just 18% of parents of children under 5 said they would vaccinate their child against Covid-19 as soon as a vaccine became available, according to an April Kaiser Family Foundation Vaccine Monitor survey.